Call to book01904 521 936

 • Breakfast, Lunch, Dinner

-Today we visit the Camargue, home to 140,000 hectares of natural wetlands, showcasing an array of different wildlife.
-This is a paradise for nature lovers as we see wild white horses and even the odd flamingo.
-Additionally this region is also home to some unusual paddy fields which produce red rice - a fascinating sight.
-We continue on to Sainte-Marie-la-Mer.
+We spend this morning cruising before a visit to the Camargue.
+With 140,000 hectares of natural wetlands, the region is home to an array of different wildlife making it a paradise for nature lovers as we see wild white horses and even the odd flamingo.
+The unusual paddy fields here produce red rice which is a fascinating sight.

-You have free time to explore here; perhaps visit the fortified church which was built in the 9th century as an imposing bastion to deter pirate raiders along the coast, located in a strategic position near the mouth of the Petit-Rhone.
-The church holds a towering presence over the village and can be seen as far as 10km inland.
+Continuing to Sainte-Marie-la-Mer, there's time to explore at your own pace.
+You could visit the fortified church located in a strategic position near the mouth of the Petit-Rhone.
+It was built in the 9th century as an imposing bastion to deter pirate raiders along the coast.
+Today, it holds a towering presence over the village and can be seen as far as 10km inland.

 Includes